repath-project/repath-website/docs/contribute/support-us.md

 ### $10 a month

 - Sponsor badge on your GitHub profile
-- **Avatar and link to your github profile**
+- **Avatar and link of your github profile on website**

 ### $25 a month

 - Sponsor badge on your GitHub profile
-- Avatar and link to your github profile
+- Avatar and link of your github profile on website
 - **Access to pre-release code and builds**

 ### $100 a month

 - Sponsor badge on your GitHub profile
-- Avatar and link to your github profile
+- Avatar and link of your github profile on website
 - Access to pre-release code and builds
-- **Logo and link to your website**
+- **Logo and link on website**